 Ceremony done, wedding rings squeezed on, tears held at bay – almost.
 Jessica and Chris walked back down the aisle, down the stairs and around the corner for a few quick pictures.
 Meanwhile the guests gathered on the large (and dark!) staircase for the confetti.
 Then drinks on the terrace and around the landing, before the meal and speeches.
 Followed swiftly by the dancing – as the rain fell outside.

 Two friends had got married.

-Here are few images from this day at RIBA for Jessica and Chris…
+Here are few images from this RIBA wedding day for Jessica and Chris…

 * land of my ancestors